$0 Your Child's Top 5 Education Rights Under NZ Law

 Everything is remotely accessible.
 Nine fill-in-the-blank letter templates, the full escalation pathway from principal to Board to Ministry to Ombudsman, Privacy Act and OIA request templates.
 Download tonight, send your first letter tomorrow.
 No appointments, no travel, no callbacks.

 ORS funding and NCEA SAC guidance.
 Rural schools may be less experienced with Ongoing Resourcing Scheme applications or NCEA Special Assessment Conditions.
-The guide covers ORS eligibility, Section 47 appeals, and SAC timelines — so your child isn't disadvantaged because the school missed a deadline or never initiated an application it should have.
+The guide covers ORS eligibility, Section 47 reconsideration, and SAC timelines — so your child isn't disadvantaged because the school missed a deadline or never initiated an application it should have.

 Relationship-preserving language.
 The templates are firm and legally accurate without being adversarial — creating a paper trail while leaving the working relationship intact for years to come.